uniment/Objects.jl/README.md

 @show obj.b.c                   # "Hello!"
 ```

-### Splatting Dictionaries, Generators, and Objects
+### Composing objects by splatting dictionaries, generators, and other objects

 Iterable collections should be splatted into keyword arguments.
 Later arguments override earlier ones.